wences-sanchez/Knowledge-Base/pages/The Name of the Wind (highlights).md

 - ![](https://images-na.ssl-images-amazon.com/images/I/51MUF7bj-lL._SL200_.jpg)
 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
 	- “To ash all things return, so too this flesh will burn.
 But I am Tehlu.
 Son of myself.
 Father of myself.
 I was before, and I will be after.
 If I am a sacrifice then it is to myself alone.
-And if I am needed and called in the proper ways then I will come again to judge and punish.” #space
+And if I am needed and called in the proper ways then I will come again to judge and punish.” #ñspace
 		- ([Location 3260](https://readwise.io/to_kindle?action=open&asin=B003HV0TN2&location=3260))
 	- -
 	- -
-	- I was finally a member of the Arcanum, in some ways exactly where I had always wanted to be. #space
+	- I was finally a member of the Arcanum, in some ways exactly where I had always wanted to be. #ñspace
 		- ([Location 5266](https://readwise.io/to_kindle?action=open&asin=B003HV0TN2&location=5266))
 	- -
 	- -
 	- “I used to do that for hours,” Elodin said, drawing a deep breath and looking around the room fondly.
-“Good times.” #space
+“Good times.” #ñspace
 		- ([Location 6084](https://readwise.io/to_kindle?action=open&asin=B003HV0TN2&location=6084))
 	- -
 	- -